Road to Hana

 Hamoa Beach - Mile Marker 50

-Hamoa Beach is one of the most beautiful beaches on Maui.
-This beach features black volcanic rock and pristine white sand.
-As an added bonus, Hamoa Beach has facilities including a restroom, picnic area, and a foot washing station at the base of the paved path that leads to the parking area.
+Hamoa Beach is a stunning crescent-shaped beach lined with Hala trees.
+The silky sand runs into the ocean, meaning you will not be walking on volcanic rock and coral.
+As a bonus, Hamoa Beach has facilities including a restroom, picnic area, and a foot washing station at the base of the paved path that leads to the parking area.

 Plan Your West Maui Vacation